- What is ‘Foreign Exchange Rate’?

 Interest Rates Expectation

 Most forex traders don’t spend their time focusing on current interest rates because the market has already “priced” them into the currency price.
-What is more important is where interest rates are EXPECTED to go.- If interest rates of a country go up, the FII’s interest in that country's currency goes up.
+What is more important is where interest rates are EXPECTED to go.

 - Also, anything that could affect economies globally can tremble interest rates.
 This type of situation doesn't occur often, but when it does, it causes disaster like the COVID-19 pandemic.